211 Crew: Racism and ideology

+When founded, the gang embraced symbols traditionally associated with Irish, Nazi and Viking culture, some members have tattoos of shamrocks, Viking horns, swastikas and/or other Nazi sigils.
+Members refer to each other as "Mugs".
+There is no prohibition on members sleeping with other races.
+Many 211 Crew members have interracial children.
+Many have classified 211 Crew as a white supremacist prison gang.
+However, 211 Crew members, including its founders, have been documented with ties to black inmates.
+Israel Davis, father of Benjamin Davis, has stated that his son is not a racist and has two black siblings.
+However, 211 Crew members have also been linked to racially motivated murders of African Americans, making the gang's official stance on race unclear.

 Formation

 The gang was formed in 1995 after founding member Benjamin Davis was beaten and nearly killed in a racially motivated attack by a black inmate.
 Davis was jumped and beaten with a sock stuffed full of soap bars, resulting in a badly broken jaw.
 Davis decided to form a gang in order to protect himself, and other white inmates, from the black and Latino gangs.
 211 Crew began as a deception to fool black and Latino gangs into thinking that a white gang was present to protect white inmates.
 As the rumor grew within the institution, men soon started asking about membership and 211 Crew became a prison gang.
 As members got released they started recruiting on the street level.